burritojustice/wof2h3/README.md

 ## Questions:

-I don't really know what I'm doong with node.js and got this to work through brute force and desperation and coffee and IPA.
+I don't really know what I'm doing with node and got this to work through brute force and desperation and coffee and IPA.
 A few questions:

 - Why did I need to `.mjs` and `import` instead of `const`?
 - How do I package this so you don't have to run around and grab dependencies?